• Home

 A dark color doesn’t need to be black.
 You can create the same illusion by wearing navy blue, dark maroon, dark green, chocolate brown, or charcoal gray.
 Dark colors are receding and camouflage the tummy.

 You can also wear a light-colored top and bottom with a dark blazer or jacket over it.
-The model below is wearing an off-white top and bottom with a dark blazer.
+The model below is wearing a white top and bottom with a navy cotton blazer by Quince

 Another way to achieve a monochrome look is to wear a jumpsuit like the ones pictured below.

 For a long time, I didn’t believe a French tuck would work with my big belly.
-But after watching stylists working with petite apple shapes, I realized it’s a better look.
+Many stylists working with petite apple shapes recommend it.
 A tuck creates an optical illusion that makes your legs look longer.
-If you wear a tailored jacket over a blouse or sweater slightly tucked in front you will look less pregnant and classier.
+Wearing a tailored jacket over a blouse or sweater, slightly tucked in, will disguise your belly.

 The best dress designs for petite apple shapes